xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Implementation

-To implement the Factory Method we created an abstract class, ArenaBuilder, that specifies what each arena must be able to create (player, coins, obstacles, etc).
-Then, various options of building an arena can implement/override the methods of the abstract class accordingly.
-If, for some reason, later we want to add new methods to create arenas, we only need to specify the target platform when the application starts.
+To implement the Factory Method we created an abstract class, *ArenaBuilder*, that specifies what each arena creator must be able to create (player, coins, obstacles, etc).
+Then, various strategies of building an arena can implement/override the methods of the abstract class accordingly.
+If, for some reason, we want to add new methods to create arenas afterwards, we only need to specify the target platform when the application starts.
 This way, the wanted arena builder is instantiated and used throughout the rest of the program, not having to worry with the specific type in use.

 ![](./images/factory_pattern.png)